curl/curl-for-win/README.md

       <https://ci.appveyor.com/project/vsz/harbour-deps/branch/master>
   - The build process is multi-platform and able to cross-build Windows executables from \*nix hosts (Linux and macOS tested.)
-  - Packages created accross different host platforms won't currently have identical hashes.
+  - Packages created across different host platforms won't currently have identical hashes.
 The reason for this is the slightly different build options and versions of the `mingw-w64` and `binutils` tools.
   - Code signing is implemented but not enabled yet for reasons below: